 Apply a 3- to 4-inch layer of mulch using either compost, pine straw, or pine bark.
 Dahlias are heavy users of water; keep the soil moist but not saturated.
 Each tuberous root usually produces multiple shoots.
 While you can leave all the shoots to grow, thinning will produce flowers of higher quality.
 Leave one to four of the strongest shoots.

 When plants are about a foot tall and display 3 to 4 pairs of leaves, pinch out the terminal shoot to encourage branching.
 One pinching is sufficient for most dahlias; small growing types can be given an additional pinching.
 Tall-growing dahlias should be staked to support the long stems and large flowers.
 Begin staking when the plants are about a foot in height.
-Fertilize monthly with a water soluble fertilizer or apply 2 to 3 lb of 5-10-10 or 10-10-10 per 100 ft2 (2 to 3 Tbsp per ft2) in July.
+Fertilize monthly with a water soluble fertilizer or apply 2 to 3 lb of 5-10-10 or 10-10-10 per 100 square feet (2 to 3 tablespoons per square foot) in July.
 Excessive nitrogen can result in foliage production at the expense of flower production.
 A second application may be needed on sandy soil or during rainy seasons.

 Flower size can be increased by removing lateral flower buds (referred to as disbudding).
 When the three buds that form at the end of each branch reach the size of small peas, remove the two side buds.
 Small-flowering types should not be disbudded.
 Faded flowers should be removed to encourage continuous blooming.